jschuster/-jschuster.github.io/_posts/2024/2024-02-15-android-studio-as-diff-tool-2024-way.md

 ![Android Studio Command-line Launcher Dialog](../../assets/images/2024/2024-02-15-android-studio-command-line-launcher-dialog.png)

 The suggested way to add  `'/Applications/Android Studio.app/Contents/MacOS' `to the `$PATH` variable made the command `studio` available to the terminal.
-But Sourcetree does not seem to read the `$PATH` varialbe and thus did not work with setting `studio` as the Diff command.
+But Sourcetree does not read the `$PATH` varialbe and thus did not work with setting `studio` as the Diff command.

 What worked, however, was to set the entire path to the `studio` binary so `'/Applications/Android Studio.app/Contents/MacOS/studio'` (note: enclosed in `'` because of the space in the app name) as a diff command.